 Financial planning starts with the development of project budgets for bids/proposals.
-Where the timescale permits, this is done in conjunction with Country FSSMs, helping to provide a more accurate budget.
-However, sometimes short turnarounds mean a reliance on unit costs from previous programmes.
+Where the timescale permits, this is done in conjunction with Country FSSMs, helping to provide a more accurate budget, however, sometimes short turnarounds mean a reliance on unit costs from previous programmes.
 Input from programmatic and technical experts drives the planned project activities, deliverables and logframe, duly costed and reflected in a project proposal budget.
 Depending on the nature of the bid and timescale, this process may or may not involve other consortium members' inputs.
 NTD budget templates/lines have been developed for this purpose.
 These can be mapped to different donor formats and ensure comparability across NTD programmes (see MyCLAIMS).

 Once funding is agreed, an inception period typically follows for more detailed planning and more comprehensive budgeting, usually quarterly budgets across partners, country offices and centrally.
-Thereafter, an annual re-budgeting process is established.